 Welcome back to the mini-series on best practices for social media graphics!
 As mentioned in the earlier post on typography, creating your own graphics is so much easier now with many different tools available at low or no cost and with little barriers.

 However, not all social media graphics are created equal.
 And in fact, sometimes graphics can hurt your message or your brand.
 Yes, your engagement levels can be impacted by poor social graphics.

 While whitespace isn't always white, it is definitely blank.
 Balancing whitespace in your social media graphics is important for a number of reasons.
 Those of you who want to take up every pixel of space in a graphic likely don't want to hear this, but following some simple rules about using blank space in your graphics will actually help your engagement.

 To put it simply: our eyes need resting spaces.
 Eye strain, fatigue—these are all things that are impacted by aspects of digital life, but are made worse by lack of whitespace.

 Text crammed into every available space, crowded too close to visual elements in a graphic, or too close to the edge of the image can make people skip your image altogether.
-Yes, this may mean folks miss out on your great message or upcoming sale.
+This means folks may miss out on your great message or upcoming sale.

 Let's take a look at an example graphic.

-Sometimes tension is good, and part of your message.
+Sometimes tension is good, if it's part of your message.
 But there are other ways to create tension without also making it challenging to keep reading the whole text content in your graphic.

 In the second example, there's lots of space around the text.
 The elements don't feel quite so crowded, so the image isn't as intense as the first one.